MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/word-templates.md

 If the above doesn't lead to a solution, it may be a corrupted field that will cause this, the error could say location header, as an example, so you would remove all header content controlled items and re-added them.

-## Templates do not seem to be working after an upgrade of Dynamics GP
+## Word Templates stuck processing after an upgrade of Dynamics GP

+**Issue is isolated to one specific template report**

 1. If your report is modified, try to print the original.
 Set Template to Default Original/Canned Report for Testing.

 Please follow the steps below to test using the default (canned) template.
 This also involves switching your Report Writer security to the default report rather than Modified.